What to do if…

 Do not do these things

-- Do not wait “until next pay period” without a clear explanation and a specific pay date in writing.
+- Do not wait until the next pay period without a written explanation and a specific expected pay date.

-- Do not accept off-the-books cash or “we’ll make it up later” with no paper trail.
+- Do not accept off-the-books cash or a vague promise to “make it up later” with no written record.

-- Do not share bank login details, one-time codes, or passwords with anyone who says they can “track” your deposit.
+- Do not share bank login details, one-time codes, passwords, or screenshots showing sensitive account information.

 What to do now

-- Check your bank side for obvious blockers.
-Look for a pending ACH deposit, a rejection notice, or an account/routing mismatch.
-If you recently changed accounts, verify what payroll has on file.
+- Check your bank and payroll details.
+Look for a posted or pending deposit, a rejected deposit notice, or an account or routing number mismatch.
+If you recently changed bank accounts, confirm what payroll has on file.

-- Get the explanation in writing.
-If you talked by phone/in person, immediately send a short follow-up: “Confirming my paycheck for [pay period] was not received on payday.
-You said [summary] and I will be paid by [date/method].”
+- Follow up in writing after any call.
+Send a short message saying: “Confirming my pay for [pay period] was not received on payday.
+You said [summary], and I should receive payment by [date] by [method].”

-- Use your workplace route if you have one.
-If you’re in a union, contact your steward/rep and ask them to start the pay dispute process urgently.
+- Use an internal support route if you have one.
+If you are in a union, contact your steward or representative and ask how to start the urgent pay dispute process.

-- If it’s not fixed quickly, escalate to the right outside channel.
+- If the pay is not fixed quickly, check the right outside route.
 Wage-payment timing rules are often handled at the state level.
-As a concrete next step, search “[your state] wage claim” and file through your state labor agency if available.
-You can also contact the U.S. Department of Labor, Wage and Hour Division (WHD) to ask about filing a complaint: 1-866-487-9243 (they route you to the nearest WHD office).
+Check your state payday rules and state labor office, and consider contacting the U.S. Department of Labor Wage and Hour Division at 1-866-487-9243 to ask whether a federal wage complaint route fits your situation.

 What can wait